gaehlerm/SoftwareEngineering/README.md

 // what else to write here?

 Integration tests are somewhat smaller than E2E tests.
 They only test one part of the whole software.
 A single library for instance.
 The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
-See section Mocking and Stubs in the previous chapter.
-Mocks allow a library to be tested allone, without creating an end-to-end test.
+See section Mocking and Stubs in the previous chapter // (?) .
+Mocks allow a library to be tested alone, without creating an end-to-end test.

-Integration tests, at its own right, are just as important as acceptance tests.
-Integration tests are different from acceptance tests as they can use fakes and stubs to mimic the behavior of collaborating objects.
+Integration tests, at its own right, are just as important as end-to-end tests.
+Integration tests are different from end-to-end tests as they use fakes and stubs to mimic the behavior of collaborating objects.

 ## End-to-End tests

-// end-to-end tests vs. acceptance tests?
+// end-to-end tests vs. acceptance tests? how to call them?

 End-to-End (E2E) tests do what most people would intuitively expect from a test.
 Some marketing person orders a new feature.
 He tells you exactly what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
 As you don’t want to end up in the same situation as in the story above, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was working on the underlying code.

 If you publish some code examples as a documentation of your API, you should write an end-to-end test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.

 E2E tests are user centered.
 The user doesn’t know anything about the internals of the code.
 He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
 He wants to watch a YouTube video.
 He wants high image quality and a fast response time.
-He doesn’t care what kind of fancy algorithms the thousands of google employees developed.
+He doesn’t care what kind of fancy algorithms the thousands of google employees developed to control the whole server farm.

 Sounds good.
 But at the same time, it seems extremely difficult to write these tests?
 Testing a GUI or the input of a microphone sounds pretty hard.

 True.
 But under a few conditions the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
 As shown in figure // layers of software...? the GUI is an abstraction level higher than the API.
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
-Every mouse click is a function call to the underlying API.
-If the GUI looks fine, it quite certainly is fine. // use the expression used by Robert C Martin??
+Every mouse click corresponds to a function call to the underlying API.
+If the GUI looks fine, it quite certainly is fine.
+It is a thin layer that doesn't contain any logic and it's not able to hide bugs. // use the expression used by Robert C Martin??

 Testing on the API level is in comparably easy.
 Translate the button clicks from the examples into function calls.
 Check that the result is as expected and you’re done.
 In practice you have to deal with potentially huge files and databases that you have to check.
 This can become quite tedious and slow.
 The fiels first have to be created.
 Either from code or by copying them from another location.
 The result of comparing big files may also be not too helpful.
 One option for improving the performance is comparing hash values instead of comparing complete files.

 E2E tests are important, but they cannot tell you where an error comes from.
 E2E tests are quite frequently highly correlated.
 A single bug can cause many tests to fail.
-It is important to combine them with unit tests.
+Therefore it is important to combine them with unit tests.

 One last question you might ask: “And what should I do if the GUI code contains a lot of logic?
 How do I test directly on the GUI?”
 I’m very sorry to say, you have some serious problems.
 This was possibly the worst mistake ever and now you pay a huge price for it.
 There is no reasonable way to test your code.
 Good luck!